Bigghis/bigghis.github.io/_posts/2025-06-06-EVALUATION-HUMAN.md

 ### Creating the csv file

-We have a lot of objects like this one, in our synthetic dataset:
+We have a lot of objects with different texts but same structure, in our synthetic dataset:

 ```python
 prompts = [{